ncatlab/nlab-content/pages/0/6/7/1/1760/content.md

   $$\mathbf{B}G = \bullet\righttoleftarrow G.$$

-_Toby_:  I like your first suggestion, so I implemented; but I think that I only understand the second suggestion since I already know what it means.
+_Toby_:  I like your first suggestion, so I implemented it; but I think that I only understand the second suggestion since I already know what it means.

   [[Urs Schreiber|Urs]]: added link to [[delooping]] above so that we have one page where this is treated discussed, since it appears in lots of other entries, too.

-  =--